orrholly/FDA-WebApp-Documentation/Phase-2/First Iteration.md

 **Navigation Controls**

-###To Do:
+##To Do:

-Review functionality
+####National Geocoding

+####Review Functionality
-Lay points over polygons?
+- Lay points over polygons?
-Separate selector for each violations layer?
+- Separate selector for each violations layer?

-Full geocoding:
+- Select by and admin boundary? - this was in older app - but not sure purpose
+- other layers?